 Functional nutrition is about making food your medicine

 Experiencing multiple symptoms is an indication that your body is not functioning optimally.
 A lot of people would go for pharmaceutical drugs to calm down the symptoms, but you could also get well and regain full strength without having to take medicines.
 Functional nutrition takes a close look at the symptoms to find out which systems in the body are ailing.
-It then focuses on getting these places the support they need to recover.
+Lab tests are utilized at times to gather the most reliable reliable information.
+It then focuses on getting these systems the support they need to recover.

 The nutrition-based treatment is becoming popular